Mismiles/project-clinical-calculator/README.md

 As a doctor prescribing vancomycin, I want to have the ability to effeciently prescribe the correct dose of vancomycin, the correct frequency and monitor the drug safely.

-As a pharmacict, I want to be able to check a doctor's prescription of vancomycin and ensure it is safely monitored.
+As a pharmacist, I want to be able to check a doctor's prescription of vancomycin and ensure it is safely monitored.

 As a medical student, I want to be able to appreciate complexity of varaibles required to presecribe vancomycin correctly.